-All these results lead us to the conclusion that, although random node failures and classical attacks clearly behave differently and though the Poisson or power-law nature of the network has a strong influence in this, one should be careful in driving conclusions from this.
+All these results led us to the conclusion that, although random node failures and classical attacks clearly behave differently and though the Poisson or power-law nature of the network has a strong influence in this, one should be careful in deriving conclusions.
 This is confirmed by our experiments on real-world networks.
-The sensitivity of networks to attacks relies on the fact that they have many low-degree nodes.
-Their robustness relies on the fact that when we choose a node at random, we choose such a node with high probability.
+The sensitivity of networks to attacks relies less on the presence of high-degree nodes than on the fact that they have many low-degree nodes.
+Conversely, their robustness to failures relies strongly on the fact that when we choose a node at random, we choose such a node with high probability, and not so much on the fact that high-degree nodes hold the network together.
 Moreover, the fact that a classical attack on a power-law network removes many links may be considered as partly, but not fully, responsible for its rapid breakdown.

-Despite the fact that this paper is already quite long, there are of course many omissions, and we had to make some choices in the presented results.
-For instance, we did not mention random networks with degree correlations, on which interesting results exist [15, 111].
-We also ignored the various contributions considering other attack strategies [76, 34, 35, 92, 20, 94, 66, 51, 84, 83, 82, 101, 117].
+Although this paper is already quite long, we had to make some choices in the presented results, and there are of course many omissions.
+For instance, we did not mention random networks with degree correlations, on which interesting results exist [17, 119], or other types of modeling, for instance the HOT framework [46, 82].
+We also ignored the various contributions considering other attack strategies [80, 35, 36, 100, 22, 101, 67, 52, 90, 89, 88, 108, 124] and other definitions of the robustness than the size of the giant component [78, 67, 101, 37, 82, 46].
 Likewise, we could have compared real-world networks in Section 4 with random networks having exactly the same degree distribution, which would certainly be enlightening.
-It would be interesting also to compare the results obtained when we consider that a component of less than 5% of the nodes is still a giant component.
+It would be interesting also to compare more precisely the results obtained with other practical definitions of a network breakdown.

 Presenting and discussing all these aspects is impossible in a reasonable space; instead, we chose to deepen the basic results of the field, which we hope leads to a significantly improvement of our understanding of them.
-This work could serve as a basis for further deepening of some aspects we have ommitted, like the ones pointed out above.
+This work could serve as a basis for further deepening of some aspects we have voluntary omitted, such as the ones pointed out above.

-Going further, it must be clear that other properties than the degree distribution are at work in real-world complex networks, and that they certainly play a role in their robustness.
+Going further, it must be clear that other properties than the degree distribution, which should be investigated, certainly play a role in real-world complex networks' robustness.
 This appears clearly in Section 4, where several classes of behaviors appear.

-It seems obvious, for instance, that the fact that most nodes of real-world complex networks are spread between pieces such that most links of the network are between nodes of the same piece (captured in part by the notion of clustering coefficient) [56, 72, 52, 57, 53, 90, 73] plays a key role.
-Random networks of the kind we considered here (as in most of the literature) do not have these kinds of properties.
+It seems obvious, for instance, that the fact that nodes of real-world complex networks are organized in communities (groups of densely connected nodes), which is also captured in part by the notion of clustering coefficient [16, 57, 74, 53, 58, 54, 98, 77], plays a key role.
+However, these properties are not captured by the random networks we considered here.

 Studying robustness of networks with more subtle properties than degree distributions would therefore be highly relevant, but most remains to be done.
-In particular, while there is a consensus on the modeling of degree distributions of networks in the community (through the use of the configuration model [12], like here, or the preferential attachment principle [5]), there is no consensus for more subtle properties like the clustering.
+In particular, while there is a consensus on the modeling of networks with a given degree distribution in the community (through the use of the configuration model [12], like here, or the preferential attachment principle [4]), there is no consensus for more subtle properties like the clustering.
 Many models have been proposed, but each has its own advantages and drawbacks.
-Some of them seem however well suited for analysis, as they are simple extensions of the configuration model [60, 59] or of the preferential attachment one [44, 45].
+Some of them seem however well suited for analysis, as they are simple extensions of the configuration model [61, 60] or of the preferential attachment one [44, 45].